SAP-samples/teched2023-AD266/exercises/ex3/README.md

 For local testing destinations may also be provided via environment variables.

-- [ ] Create an environment variable in your terminal window named `destinations` as follows:
+- [ ] 🔨Create an environment variable in your terminal window named `destinations` as follows:

   For CMD:
   ```cmd